bonomani/devmon/docs/TEMPLATES.md

 up `regular expression substitution` for more information.

 ### SET transform
-The SET transform generates a repeating OID with preset values.
+The SET transform generates a `branch? (repeater) OID with preset values.
 Each value's index starts from 1 and is defined in the third field, separated by commas optionally surrounded by spaces.
 At least one constant must be provided, which can be either a number or a character string excluding `,{}`.
-Leading and trailing spaces around values are ignored.
+Leading and trailing spaces ar ignored.

 For example, in the McAfee MEB 4500 MIB, there's a section detailing file systems.
 Each file system includes space utilization, size, free space, i-node utilization,